April 17, 2026

 Run sales enablement training in Slack with structured onboarding Tracks, scored product knowledge quizzes, competitive intel, and rep certification.
 No LMS required.

-Most companies handle sales enablement training the same way: an LMS login on day one, a few hours of modules, and occasional all-hands updates when something big ships.
-Reps click through to satisfy the requirement, then forget everything before their first real call.
+The typical setup is an LMS login on day one, a few hours of modules, and updates when something big ships.
+Most reps treat it as compliance and forget most of it before their first real call.

-Sales enablement training in Slack works differently.
-Instead of pulling reps into a platform they only open under duress, you deliver product knowledge, competitive intel, and objection handling directly in the tool they're already in.
+Sales enablement training in Slack delivers product knowledge, competitive intel, and objection handling in the tool reps already use all day.
 Each lesson is short and focused: one concept, under five minutes.
-This is the microlearning model: small units of content, spaced out across days, verified with a quiz after each session.
-Ebbinghaus's forgetting curve established that information decays rapidly without reinforcement; the same material revisited at intervals is retained far more reliably.
-Microlearning delivered in Slack makes spaced repetition the default, not an afterthought.
-Structured Tracks deliver the content on a schedule.
-Quizzes verify it actually landed.
-Leaderboards make it competitive.
-Certification provides the formal readiness gate before anyone works a real pipeline.
+This is the microlearning model: small units of content spaced across days, verified with a quiz.
+Ebbinghaus's forgetting curve established that information decays rapidly without reinforcement, and the same material revisited at intervals is retained far more reliably.
+Slack delivery makes that spacing the default.
+Tracks handle the schedule, quizzes verify what landed, leaderboards make scores visible, and certification keeps reps off quota until they've cleared the bar.

 What sales enablement training should cover